AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_ios.md

-Agora’s Video SDKs make it easy for you to build apps with audio and video streaming that encourage real-time exchanges.

-This page shows the minimum code you need to integrate high-quality, low-latency video function into your app using the video SDK for iOS.
+This page shows the minimum code you need to integrate high-quality, low-latency Video Call function into your app using the Video SDK for iOS.

 ## Understand the tech

-The following figure shows the workflow to integrate video call into your app.
+The following figure shows the workflow you need to integrate into your app in order to achieve Video Call functionality.

 ![](https://web-cdn.agora.io/docs-files/1628835486553)

 To start video call, implement the following steps in your app:

-**1. Set the role**
+1. **Set the role**

-Both app clients should be set as the host.
+   Set both app clients as the host.

+2. **Request token**

+   Send a request to app server for a token.

-**2 & 3.
-Retrieve a token**
+3. **Return token**

+   Generate a token and pass it to app client.

-A token is the credential that authenticates a user when your app client joins a channel.
-In a test or production environment, your app client retrieves tokens from a server in your app server.
-For this section, you use a temporary token with a validity period of 24 hours that you retrieve from Agora Console.
+   <div>A token is the credential that authenticates a user when your app client joins a channel. <ul><li>In a test or production environment, use a token server to generate token is recommended to ensure communication security (as shown in the figure above), see <xref href="https://docs.agora.io/en/Interactive Broadcast/token_server?platform=All Platforms">Authenticate Your Users with Tokens</xref> for details.</li><li>The description on this page shows how to get a temporary token from the Agora Console as a quick testing example.</li></ul></div>

-**4. Join a channel**
+4. **Join a channel**

    Call `joinChannel` to create and join a channel.
 App clients that pass the same channel name join the same channel.

-**5. Publish and subscribe to audio and video in the channel** After joining a channel,  both hosts can publish video and audio stream to the channel and subscribe to each other.
+5. **Publish and subscribe to audio and video in the channel**

+   After joining a channel,  both hosts can publish video and audio stream to the channel and subscribe to each other.

 For an app client to join a channel, you need the following information: